Evelyn Hooker: Life

-When Hooker was ready to return to work at Whittier, she found that she could not return.
-The heads at Whittier were afraid of her because she had spent a year living in a totalitarian Europe.
+When Hooker was ready to return to work at Whittier, she was prevented from returning.
+The leadership at Whittier was suspicious of her year living in totalitarian Europe.
 She and several other staff were let go because they were suspected of subversive behavior.
-As a result, she applied for work in the psychology department at the University of California, Los Angeles (UCLA).
-The chair of the psychology department at UCLA at the time was Knight Dunlap, Hooker's mentor from Johns Hopkins.
-Dunlap said he would like to give her a job, but they already had three female faculty members and they were “cordially disliked”.
-She was able to get a position as a research associate, however.
+She subsequently applied to the psychology department at the University of California, Los Angeles (UCLA).
+The chair of the department at UCLA was then Knight Dunlap, Hooker's mentor from Johns Hopkins.
+Dunlap said he desired to offer her a job, but they already had three female faculty members and they were “cordially disliked”.
+She was able to secure a position as a research associate, however.
 Hooker quickly gained a reputation as a brilliant teacher and researcher.
 She stayed at UCLA for 31 years, where she conducted research and taught experimental and physiological psychology until 1970 when she went into private practice.

-However, during the 1940s, she first became interested in what would turn out to be her life's work.
+During the 1940s, she became interested in what would turn out to be her life's work.
 Hooker was teaching an introductory psychology class in 1944 when a student approached her after class.
 He identified himself as Sam From; he confided in her that he was gay and so were most of his friends.
-She realized Sam was one of the brightest students in the class and quickly became friends with him.
-They would spend time between and after classes to talk and get to know each other.
-Sam introduced Hooker to his circle of homosexual friends.
+She realized that From was one of the brightest students in the class and quickly became friends with him.
+They would spend time between and after classes to talk and become acquainted.
+Sam From introduced Hooker to his circle of homosexual friends.
 They would go to clubs, bars, and parties where Hooker was able to fraternize with more homosexuals.
-Sam's closest friends included Christopher Isherwood and Stephen Spender, a writer and a poet.
+From's closest friends included Christopher Isherwood and Stephen Spender, a writer and a poet.
 He challenged her to scientifically study "people like him".

-Sam proposed a question to Hooker: Why not conduct research on homosexuals to determine whether homosexuality was some sort of disease or disorder and not relevant to a person's psychological makeup?
-Sam urged her to conduct research on homosexuals, saying it was "her scientific duty to study people like us".
+From proposed a question to Hooker: Why not conduct research on homosexuals to determine whether homosexuality was some sort of disease or disorder and not relevant to a person's psychological makeup?
+He urged her to conduct research on homosexuals, saying it was "her scientific duty to study people like us".
 Hooker was intrigued by the question and further persuaded by her experience with social rejection as a child, witnessing the effects of racial and political persecution in her travels, and discrimination in her professional life.